 Each aircraft will have computed a Rated Aircraft Cost, reflecting the complexity/technology of the design.
-The completed RAC worksheet must be signed by the team advisor and presented to the judges at the technical inspection.

 The overall team score is a combination of the Design Report, Rated Aircraft Cost and Flight scores.
 The team with the highest overall team score will be declared the winner.